apicalshark/quantum-launcher/changelogs/unreleased.md

 - You can now export your mods as a text list, making it easy to share with others.
 - The list includes mods, and can optionally include links and instance details.
 - Anyone can view the list and manually install mods, regardless of their launcher.

+# Fixes
+- CurseForge mods that don't specify a loader can now be installed